synstealth/Wordpress-Plugins/UserTables/README.md

 ## Installation

-This plugin is a composer package that will be installed as a 'wordpress-rbeplugin'.
-To note that rbeplugin are single PHP files which can contain a subfolder to include more PHP code.
+This plugin is a composer package that will be installed as a `wordpress-plugin`.
-You will need to run composer in order to allow the WP to utilize DataTables as a rbeplugin.
+You will need to run composer in order to allow the WP to utilize DataTables as a plugin.

 ### Composer

-You will require the package via composer :: '''composer require ezusertables/ezusertables.php'''
+You will require the package via composer :: ```composer require ezusertables/ezusertables.php```

 ### Without Composer
 #### Direct Upload

-You can extract all files into the 'wp-contnets/plugins/' folder.
+You can extract all files into the `wp-contnets/plugins/` folder.

 ## Configuration